-Oslo, 19 December 2017 - DNO ASA, the Norwegian oil and gas operator, today reported receipt of USD 54.32 million from the Kurdistan Regional Government as payment for September 2017 crude oil deliveries to the export market from the Tawke license.
-The funds will be shared by DNO and partner Genel Energy plc pro-rata to the companies' interests in the license.
+Oslo, 12 April 2016 - DNO ASA, the Norwegian oil and gas operator, today reported receipt of USD 20.11 million from the Kurdistan Regional Government for March crude oil deliveries to the export and local markets from the Tawke field under the payment arrangement announced earlier this year.

-DNO ASA is a Norwegian oil and gas operator focused on the Middle East-North Africa region and the North Sea.
-Founded in 1971 and listed on the Oslo Stock Exchange, the Company holds stakes in onshore and offshore licenses at various stages of exploration, development and production in the Kurdistan region of Iraq, Norway, Oman, Somaliland, Tunisia, the United Kingdom and Yemen.
+DNO ASA is a Norwegian oil and gas operator focused on the Middle East and North Africa.
+Founded in 1971 and listed on the Oslo Stock Exchange, the company holds stakes in onshore and offshore licenses at various stages of exploration, development and production in the Kurdistan region of Iraq, Yemen, Oman, the United Arab Emirates, Tunisia and Somaliland.

 This information is subject to the disclosure requirements pursuant to section 5-12 of the Norwegian Securities Trading Act.